[Abu97]: Sequence of Tense and Temporal de re #

 compatibility with Klecha 2016 DOX-shaped reasoning.

-at the PLA index Idx := Poss E. Provable by Iff.rfl because
+predicate at the PLA index Idx := Poss E. Provable by Iff.rfl

-PLA's wrapper is a definitional alias (abbrev) of the
+because the alias is a definitional wrapper (abbrev) of the

 polymorphic version.